-- 1. Barrel classes are included in most shows to provide more opportunity for the Vaulters to train - 2.
+- 1. Barrel classes are included in all shows to provide more opportunity for the Vaulters to train in levels E grade to 3\ for individuals and pairs.
+This also includes squad competitions. - 2.
 Barrel classes are typically run (and scored) like Horse classes (without any Horse score). - 3.
 The Vaulter(s) perform a Compulsory, Free Test and Technical Test (if applicable). - 4.
 The Schedule should provide further details on how the Barrel classes will run and how they will be scored. - 5.
 As this is a training class no graded points are awarded for any barrel competitions. - 6.
 All Barrel competitions offered at 1\, 2\ or 3\ must have the required square surcingle handles.
 Barrel competitions for E, D and C Grade may make use of the round shape surcingle handles.
 Please refer to ANNEX 3.